borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 As an Opt-In system it represents peaceful resistance from currency debasement.
 It was designed and programmed to have the best characteristics of Money:
 ***&nbsp;1.
 Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform***
-Fixes bad features of gold regarding difficult and expensive authenticity (hard to verify), division and portability (transport) because of which shiny yellow metal was centralised.
+Fixes bad features of gold regarding authenticity (hard to verify), difficult division (need melting) and expensive portability (costly transfer) because of which shiny yellow metal was centralised.

 ### Way Forward
 {: #forward }